Laser break, infrared break or passive infrared trigger?

 Passive infrared (PIR)

 This is not a "beam break" system, it is a receiver which relies on living objects to radiate body heat (800nm to 1,400nm) and thus act as a transmitter.
-A typical passive infrared receiver will have a conical detection pattern of about 120°, think of a line passing out from the centre of the sensor, now move this line 60° away (any direction) and rotate.
+A typical passive infrared receiver will have a conical detection pattern (beamwidth) of about 120°, think of a line passing out from the centre of the sensor, now raise the end of this line by 60° and rotate.
 The range is typically a metre or more but is best optimised at 2 metres.

-The disadvantage of this system is that the detection range may be greater than we need.
+The disadvantage of this system is that the detection range beamwidth may be greater than we need.

 The advantage is that we can modify the detection range by placing either a baffle on one or more sides or by fitting a tube (collimator) to give a parallel detection pattern.